Talent: Cole Micek @colemicek

 I’ve come to learn that changing course from what you previously thought you were going to do is perfectly okay.
 Change can be a good thing and I had faith that something even better was coming my way.
 I’ve taken ample time to reflect and am very happy with the decision I made.
 It has allowed me to still do what I love to do, and most importantly be around the people I love.
 I am re-energized being grounded in California while pursuing multiple passions.

 However, I couldn’t completely go cold turkey from basketball—oh heck no. I’m still playing at a high level as a pro 3x3 basketball player; it’s just not the traditional form that everyone watches and the one I played my entire life.
 FIBA 3x3 is an official Olympic sport that involves a fast-paced half-court game of 3 on 3 hoops.
 It’s crazy fun and remarkably entertaining for the fans—you have to watch it!
-I began training for 3x3 basketball in 2020 after my good friend, Kareem Maddox, introduced me to the game.
+I began training for 3x3 basketball in 2020 after my good friend Kareem Maddox introduced me to the game.
 He is one of the best 3x3 players in the world, so certainly not a bad guy to learn from.
 I started my own team, Team LA Legends, and we have made some excellent strides in this sport!
 We’ve qualified for and competed in two USA National Championships at the Naismith Basketball Hall of Fame.
-We’ve also been selected three times as the USA select team to compete and train against USA National team to get them ready for the Americup and World Cup.
+We’ve also been selected twice as the USA select team to compete and train against the USA National team to get them ready for the Americup and World Cup.
 I am certain we will continue to reach new heights as our team continues to get better each season.
 I’ve always been a big dreamer and I am not afraid to tell people to just watch and see how far these chicken legs will take me.
 All jokes aside, I am training to become a top 3x3 basketball player and to put my team on the map—World Tour here we come!

 I have always been goal-driven but I know that I need to enjoy the journey and find pleasure in the process.
 Kobe Bryant emphasizes that the journey is actually more special than the destination.
 I try to remind myself that these new beginnings, this journey that we are all weaving through, and the times when you don’t have it all figured out, are in fact the “good times”.
 Give yourself a pat on the back for how far you’ve already come and don’t forget to smile; we have to celebrate those small wins too!
 At the same time, to reach new heights and “succeed” you just have to keep going.
 I think the advice that has definitely helped me and can resonate with younger athletes, artists, entertainers, and any field really, is to just keep going.
 Whatever it is that you love to do, just keep working at it.
 Go all in.
 Be fearless.
 Do everything to educate yourself and train smart and consistently at your craft.
 You may start to notice that not everyone has the same determination to persevere and that is what will make you stand out.

 I’ve definitely come to terms with this new turn of events in my journey.
 Younger me would be tremendously proud of the decisions I have made and how I have adapted, learned, and applied new skills to push the ball full speed toward my new passions.
 Younger me would also be proud of the way that I have handled adversity through difficult times.
 My journey hasn’t been an easy one but it has been fulfilling.
-At this point I can honestly say that I have fully accepted the concept of what is meant for me is meant for me, and when one door closes, another one will open just around the corner.
-I’ve faced a fair amount of rejection in basketball growing up and now in the fashion and entertainment industry I hear “no” every day; but the times I do hear “yes” are as sweet as an Ubatuba acai bowl on a hot summer day in the valley (you have to try it).
+At this point I can honestly say that I have fully accepted the concept of what is meant for me is meant for me, and when one door closes another one will open just around the corner.
+I’ve faced a fair amount of rejection in basketball growing up and now in the fashion and entertainment industry I hear “no” every day; but the times I do hear “yes” are as sweet as an Ubatuba acai bowl on a hot summer day in the valley.
 I’m thoroughly enjoying the process and am filled with joy knowing that I have the opportunity to really grow in three different career paths.
 A lot of that comes from having a certain amount of confidence that comes from a few sources: my preparation, my experiences, and positive self-talk.
 I guess that psychology degree came in handy after all.

 I’m constantly learning, evolving, and growing as an athlete, actor, model, and, most importantly, as a human being.
 I’m ready to make the seemingly impossible become possible.
 Those that know me know that Asian representation is super important to me.
 I am hopeful for the future and have this enormous passion and desire to always put the Asian community in the best light.
 I believe that we must speak up about our unique AAPI experiences and ensure that the voiceless now have a voice.
-It is up to us to keep pushing boundaries, have pride of where we came from, and consistently celebrate each other as we shine bright.
+It is up to us to keep pushing boundaries, have pride in where we came from, and consistently celebrate each other as we shine bright.
 We all have this creative and spiritual force in our hands that we must ignite to create something special.
 So let’s cheers to new beginnings, move with love, keep up the good vibes, chase those impalpable dreams, and shock the world!